According to Newton's third law of motion, whenever two objects interact, they exert equal and opposite forces on each other.

 Newton's third law can be applied to examples of equilibrium situations.

-There are contact forces between the person and the heavy ball:
+There are contact forces between the person and the pram:

-There are contact forces between a car tyre and the road:
+There are contact forces between the box and the table:

 There are non-contact gravitational forces between Earth and the satellite: